 For Chinese people, tea is a way of life.
 The country’s diverse climates have given rise to hundreds of different varieties of tea, such as Oolong, Jasmine, pu-erh (fermented tea), and Gunpowder.
 Black tea is not especially popular in China, having historically been reserved for export.

 The art of making tea, or Cha Dao, is closely linked to Chinese philosophies of balance and harmony.
 The traditional way of serving tea is ritualized in the gong fu ceremony.
 Comprising of numerous steps, it also involves a tureen, strainers, tongs, tea towels, a brewing tray, and “scent cups,” which are used to sniff—but not drink—the strong and bitter brew.
+You can watch it here:

 2Moroccan Mint Tea

 Touareg tea or Moroccan mint tea is a major part of North African culture.
 A heavily sweetened mixture of green tea and mint leaves it is served in small glasses.
-It is poured into these from a from a height, and guests are often offered three glasses – all which should be accepted in order to avoid looking impolite – along with nuts and sweets.
+It is poured into these from a height, and guests are often offered three glasses – all which should be accepted in order to avoid looking impolite – along with nuts and sweets.
 The flavour of the tea deepens with each glass that is left to steep, leading to the Magrebhi proverb:

 The first glass is as gentle as life.